ezzaouia/facedetector/README.md

-# Webrtc Emotion detection based on machine learning algo.
+# Webrtc Emotion recognition based on machine learning algo.

 - This is an ongoing project which aim to detect emotion of the user from webrtc frame.
 - As a first step a baseline SVM model is built based on the two datasets CK+ and JAFFE